 The courses requiring a mentor are: OSH 125 Construction Industry Standards, OSH 145 Fire Safety, OSH 146 Hazardous Materials, OSH 156 Environmental Regulations, OSH 215 Accident Prevention, OSH 226 Intro. to Ergonomics, OSH 245 Safety Program Management, OSH 248 Safety Training Methods, and OSH 256 Industrial Hygiene Instrument Lab.

 Some instructors require students use a Certified Safety Professional as their mentor, such as for the OSH 245 course; or a Certified Industrial Hygienist, for OSH 256.
 Other instructors will accept a mentor with specific experience, such as an ergonomist for OSH 226.
-The first unit / module in each course will typically outline the expectations for that particular course.
+The first module in each course will typically outline the expectations for that particular course.
 Some courses do not require working in the actual company of the mentor, but allow for completing the mentor supervision via email, as in the case of program development/review.

 All courses that include a supervised learning experience require instructor pre-approval of the student’s selected mentor prior to completion of the supervised learning experience assignment.

-Some good places to locate a mentor are the web sites for the Board of Certified Safety Professionals (you can search their CSP database by state; the results will show the cities each CSP resides in), the American Society of Safety Engineers (you can search for a local chapter and attend a meeting to make contacts or call/email the chapter officers for assistance), and the American Industrial Hygiene Association (they have a similar database as the BCSP’s, for Certified Industrial Hygienists).
+Some good places to locate a mentor are the web sites for the Board of Certified Safety Professionals (you can search their CSP database by state; the results will show the cities each CSP resides in), the American Society of Safety Professionals (you can search for a local chapter and attend a meeting to make contacts or call/email the chapter officers for assistance), and the American Industrial Hygiene Association (they have a similar database as the BCSP’s, for Certified Industrial Hygienists).
 After networking to locate a mentor, should you have trouble locating someone meeting the required qualifications, your instructor can provide assistance.

-Although students sometimes express initial resistance at having to locate a mentor to work with, they eventually find that not only is the field experience beneficial for application of the classroom theory to the workplace, but they are also able to make contacts with safety and health professionals that may continue to provide mentorship and possibly help with future job connections.
+Although students sometimes express initial resistance at having to locate a mentor to work with, they eventually find that not only is the field experience beneficial for application of the classroom theory to the workplace, but they are also able to make contacts with safety and health professionals who may continue to provide mentorship and possibly help with future job connections.

 Occupational Safety and Health Internship: